XRPLBounties/Proposals/README.md

 Once you’ve completed a milestone, you can submit to claim that piece of the bounty with this form: https://ripplelabs.typeform.com/bounty-program

-> Note: You must be over 18 years old and you must not be on a sanctions list or within a sanctioned country in order to receive a bounty. <br> This compliance requirement also extends to your teammates.
-[See the full terms and conditions to see if you qualify.](terms_and_conditions.txt)
+> Note: You must be over 18 years old and you must not be on a sanctions list or within a sanctioned country in order to receive a bounty. <br> This compliance requirement also extends to your teammates. <br>[See the full terms and conditions to see if you qualify.](terms_and_conditions.txt)

 Be aware that in order to validate that you are eligible to receive payment, you will need to share your real name when trying to claim a bounty.